Praqma/helmsman/docs/how_to/apps/destroy.md

 version: v1.6.2
 ---

-# delete all deployed releases
+# Delete all deployed releases

 Helmsman allows you to delete all the helm releases that were deployed by Helmsman from a given desired state.